 Has small, hygienic spout that makes this product easy to use in shower without letting water in.
 Helps to even out skin tone and reduce the appearance of acne scars.
 Is gentle on sensitive skin.
 Leaves skin looking polished and clear.

-Is best when used every other day due to strong ingredients to ensure skin doesn’t get dry.
+Is best when used every other day due to the strong ingredients to ensure skin doesn’t get dry.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.